 If you want your book to flow easily into independent bookstores, then consider the 55% wholesale discount and make it returnable.
 The book industry is a returnable industry, which means bookstores will expect to be able to return books they don’t sell and get a credit for their return.

 Keep in mind that a bookstore is not likely to buy numerous copies from you outright.
 They want to be sure your book will sell before they take on more than one or two copies.
 If you're self-published, print-on-demand services are a cost-effective way to get your book out there.
 A bookstore will be more likely to buy your book if the distributor has return capabilities, such as IngramSpark’s, and if you set bookstore-friendly terms regarding the wholesale discount.
-Beyond the fact that it's run by their competition, bookstores don't generally take CreateSpace or Amazon KDP publications because they don't allow returns.
+Beyond the fact that it's run by their competition, bookstores don't generally take Amazon KDP publications because they don't allow returns.